VS-50 mine: Operation

-VS-50AR & VS-AR4 anti-handling devices
+VS-50AR and VS-AR4 anti-handling devices

 The VS-50AR is an electronically fuzed version of the mine which contains an integral mercury tilt switch, that operates as an anti-handling device.
 The VS-50AR has a dummy pressure plate on top and its external appearance is very similar to the VS-50, which has obvious implications for demining personnel.
 The VS-50AR contains a reduced explosive charge, but which is still sufficient to blow the victim's hands off.

 Additionally, Valsella manufactured a completely separate electronic anti-handling device known as the VS-AR4.
 This was a tilt-operated device, specifically designed to be fitted to any of the following Valsella products: the VS-50 (standard version, not the VS-50AR) and Valmara 69 anti-personnel mines, as well as the VS-1.6 and VS-1.2 anti-tank mines.
 The VS-AR4 has a series of fuze adaptors which allow it to be screwed into the bottom of any of those mines.
 It has a 10-minute mechanical arming delay (started by removing a pin) followed by a 30-minute electronic arming delay.
 The power source are two 1.5 V batteries and the operational life is longer than a year.

 Generally, the render safe procedure for VS-50 mines with anti-handling devices fitted is to detonate them in place via a donor charge, or burn through the plastic casing using some form of special incendiary device.